maremotronix/BeamNG-.ter-Terrain-Import-Export-add-on-for-Blender/README.md

 - Adjust terrain features using Blender’s sculpting and texturing tools.
 - Export edited terrains back into BeamNG.drive for testing and gameplay.

+## Warning and Recommendation
+It is highly recommended to create copies/backups of the original working progress files, so they won't get damaged/corrupted.

 ## Contribution
 This project is open-source and welcomes contributions!
 Feel free to fork the repository, submit pull requests, or suggest improvements to enhance terrain integration between BeamNG.drive and Blender.